Malwarebytes: Early history

-Kleczynski and Harrison formally launched Malwarebytes on January 21, 2008, while Kleczynski was studying computer science at the University of Illinois.
-Bruce became the VP of Research for Malwarebytes, and further hired Doug Swanson, with experience in freeware development to work for the new company.
+Harrison became the VP of Research for Malwarebytes, and further hired Doug Swanson, with experience in freeware development to work for the new company.
 Marcus Chung, an e-commerce expert who formerly worked for GreenBorder, was hired as chief operating officer.
 Kleczynski and Harrison reportedly made $600,000 in their first year of selling the software, despite not having met personally at the time.